DavidTausend/aws-bootcamp-cruddur-2023/journal/week1.md

 FROM some-image:latest

-COPY my-script.sh /
+COPY script.sh /

-CMD ["/my-script.sh"]
+CMD ["/script.sh"]

 In this example, the Dockerfile starts with a base image "some-image:latest" and then copies a script file "my-script.sh" to the root directory of the container.
 Finally, the CMD instruction runs the script file by executing the command ["/my-script.sh"].

-To use this Dockerfile, it's needed to create the my-script.sh file and place it in the same directory as the Dockerfile.
+To use this Dockerfile, it's needed to create the script.sh file and place it in the same directory as the Dockerfile.
 The script file should contain the command or commands you want to run when the container starts up.

-An exanmple from my-script.sh could be: echo "Hello, World!".
-Then running the Docker container, should output Hello, World! printed to the console.
+An exanmple from script.sh could be: echo "Hello, World!".
+Then running the Docker container with "docker-compose up" should output Hello, World! printed to the console.

-docker-compose up

 ## Push and tag a image to DockerHub